 --

-You can only drink 30 or 40 glasses of beer a day,
+You can only drink 30 or 40 glasses of beer a day, no matter how rich you are.

 - Colonel Adolphus Busch